besure94/scrabble/README.md

       - Q ×1
       - Z ×1

-  * Object will have a nested object for each letter.
-Each nested object will have key-value pairs for the quantity of each letter, and the point value of the letter.
+#### Player Objects

+  * have property for player's score
+  * property for player's number of tiles
+  * property for player choice, since they can choose to place tiles, exchange, or pass

+### Stretch Goals

 #### Score Modifying Tiles

-  * Have an object for the score modifying tiles.
-  * Object contains two nested objects, one for "double" and one for "triple".
-  * Each nested object has a key-value pair, one for "2" and one for "3".
+* Certain cells will have score enhancements.
+There are 4 total:
   * Double letter: score value of tile(s), multiply by 2
   * Triple letter: score value of tile(s), multiply by 3
   * Double word: score value of word, multiply by 2
   * Triple word: score value of word, multiply by 3

-#### Player Objects
+* Each player has to build their words off of the first played word.
+* Need logic that allows players to only place tiles/words that are centered around another word.
+* If a player creates a word with all 7 of their tiles, they receive 50 points in addition to their score from the word.
+* Only applies to 7 letter words.
+* Have an array of valid words hard coded into app.
+* Array could have 100 words to start.

+* When game ends, each player counts the points from their remaining tiles that they haven't placed.
+  * Deduct this amount from their final score.
+  * A player who ended game with no remaining tiles receives the score from the other player's remaining tiles.
-  * have property for player's score
+  * Highest score wins.
-  * property for player's number of tiles
-  * property for player turn
-  * property for the first tile each player draws to determine who goes first
-  * property for player choice, since they can choose to place tiles, exchange, or pass

-### Stretch Goals

 * Expand game to allow 3 or 4 players.
-* Implement Wordnik API to validate Scrabble words.
 * CSS Animations
-* Build computer opponent.